About Kerby Centre

 For nearly 50 years, Kerby Centre has been a place where seniors made friends, built community, learned, exercised, and sought resources.
 A place where “whole health” is the foundation of service and where aging is honoured.

-Located in the heart of Calgary, Kerby Centre is a not-for-profit, multi-service organization committed to enhancing the ability of older adults 55+ to live healthy, productive lives with a focus on their mental, physical, social and emotional well-being.
+Kerby Centre is a not-for-profit organization with programs and services in Calgary and Medicine Hat.
+Kerby Centre is committed to enhancing the ability of older adults 55+ to live healthy, productive lives with a focus on their mental, physical, social and emotional well-being.

 About our founder

 In 1973, Patricia Allen founded Kerby Centre–a vision born from a life-long dedication to improving the quality of life for seniors.

 Originally hailing from Toronto, Allen earned degrees from the University of Toronto and McGill before making her way westward to Calgary where she was the first graduate from the University of Calgary’s Master of Social Work program in 1969.

 While attending a retirement planning workshop as part of her graduate studies, Allen noted many seniors were not making decisions for themselves, and sought to include them in policy decisions that were affecting them: ‘Nothing about us, without us’ became the slogan which came to define the Kerby Centre’s core mission.

 Beginning in the basement in the Central United Church in Calgary, Kerby Centre evolved considerably during Allen’s tenure, growing to include an array of services, included the Adult Day Program, a grocery delivery service for isolated seniors, the Kerby News, which Allen saw as a tool to both inform and act as a voice for seniors, an income tax filing service, and a wellness clinic (now called the Diana James Wellness Clinic.)